United Democracies

 CHINA'S TRUE FACE OF RESPECT FOR OTHER STATES SOVEREIGNTY

-The independent, self-governing state of Taiwan remains an issue and central point of contention.
+The independent, self-governing state of Taiwan remains an issue and central point of contention, while it could also work with it bi-laterally and independently.
 China insists on reunification, by force if necessary, while simultaneously supporting Russia's justification for its actions in Ukraine, where separatists in Donetsk and Luhansk seek self-governance and independence.
 This apparent contradiction raises questions about China's commitment to national sovereignty and territorial integrity as universally applied principles.

 China actively cultivates an image of a peaceful and friendly nation, eager to engage in mutually beneficial partnerships.
 However, its establishment of the BRICS economic bloc, with the inclusion of countries like Iran, Uzbekistan, Russia, Belarus, and Ethiopia, raises concerns.
 These nations, facing accusations of authoritarianism, terrorism, dictatorship or state failure, cast a shadow on China's claim to promote a rules-based international order based on peacefull principles.